Skip to main content

 #7: Don’t forget to brush your cat’s teeth

 Dental health is crucially important to your cat’s overall health.
-Worryingly, an estimated 50 to 90 percent of cats age four and older suffer from some form of dental disease.
+Worryingly, an estimated 50% to 90% of cats age four and older suffer from some form of dental disease.
 Regularly brushing your cat’s teeth is the best way to prevent plaque buildup, the root cause of gingivitis.
-If left untreated, gingivitis progresses into periodontitis, an irreversible condition that can lead to tooth loss, bone loss, and it can even reduce your cat’s lifespan
+If left untreated, gingivitis progresses into periodontitis, an irreversible condition that can lead to tooth loss and bone loss, and it can even reduce your cat’s lifespan

 #8: Watch your cat’s carb count